 I couldn’t for the life of me figure out WHY our total was so much until I looked at the bill after.
 Sean had thrown these bison sausages in the cart and I didn’t even think to ask about the price.
 I do the grocery shopping mostly by myself (except for when we go to Costco).
 I think because I’ve been doing all the shopping Sean has forgotten how to check the price of things – I often find him throwing things in our cart and when I ask him how much a particular item costs, he has no idea.
 Well, long story short, these are not cheap. $19.99 Canadian for the pack of eight sausages.
 That’s about $2.50 per sausage.
 I understand that bison is more expensive but this just seemed a little high for eight sausages.

 These are fully cooked but I recommend heating them/cooking them prior to eating.
 The pack isn’t resealable so once opened if you’re not using them all you have to find some way to keep them fresh.
 I usually just will put them in a ziplock bag and freeze them and find that works well.
-There’s many ways you can use the bison sausage.
-With pierogies, as a hot dog or as your main meat dish with a salad or rice.
+There are many ways you can use the bison sausage – with pierogies, as a hot dog or as your main meat dish with a salad or rice, to list a few.

 These are low in calories and carbohydrates and high in fat and sodium.
 The amount of protein isn’t quite as high as I thought it would be.
 One sausage is 220 calories, 18 grams of fat, 500mg of sodium and 13 grams of protein.
 I think this might be a good option for those who are following the Keto diet.
 One thing I’ll say about these Prairie Creek Kitchen Smoked Bison Sausages from Costco is that the ingredients list is very straight forward and there doesn’t seem to be a lot of additives or chemicals.
 Nutritionally I much prefer the Freybe Smoked Turkey & Chicken Sausage from Costco.

-My husband and I agreed for the cost we won't purchase these again, they weren't at all special.
-We enjoyed them but can't justify the extra cost!
+My husband and I agreed that for the cost, we won’t purchase these again.
+They weren’t at all special.
+We enjoyed them, but can’t justify the extra cost!